pete-mba5/pete-mba5.github.io/_posts/2024-11-28-picture-of-the-day.markdown

 categories: jekyll update
 ---

 This was a very insteresting light.
-It was lika in sunset at noon.
+It was like a sunset at noon.
 Very beautiful.